hexbatch/apple-core/core-docs/step-3-scripts-remotes/remote-overview.md

 ### Other Settings

-* If there is some sort of login needed, the supported auth types are basic and bearer token, and there are fields set up for each
+* If there is some sort of login needed, the supported auth types are basic and bearer element, and there are fields set up for each
 * settings for how to call: IP, port, url, protocol, http method